Fact checked

 What is ESA registration?

 ESA registration is the process of submitting pet details to an online database for a fee in return for an ESA registration number or certificate.
 This is not the correct way to get an emotional support animal and will not protect your rights as an ESA owner.
-Beware of companies or sites offering ESA registration as they may be misleading you.
+Beware of companies or sites offering ESA registration as they may mislead you.
 Make sure to speak with a licensed mental health professional and get an ESA letter.

 Where do I register an emotional support animal?